 Winning each day means that we submit it to God first and carry out tasks as He leads us.

 If you don’t know what God is telling you to do, then that’s even more of a reason to sit at His feet and get to know Him—His character; His voice; His love.
-In another post I briefly mentioned my bible study, Bold Beautiful Believers.
+In another post I briefly mentioned my bible study sisters.
 We have started an Intentional Challenge for two months.
 Basically, we’re making an intentional effort to stop worrying about the tasks and distractions of this world and sit before God and seek Him, everyday.
 I journal, pray, and spend time READING THE BIBLE.
 I’m on day 15—of course I keep track for accountability—and I can’t even explain how excited I am when I wake up to spend time with my Abba!
 It’s awesome to see how much I’ve grown over time.
-I tried Heather Lindsey’s Journal Challenge years ago and struggled to spend time with God for three consecutive days, but now I am so pumped to make it to two months—faith it to make it!
+I tried Heather Lindsey’s Journal Challenge years ago and struggled to spend time with God for three consecutive days, but now I am so pumped to make it to two months!

 Here’s a useful link for the Intentional Challenge: How to Spend Time with God